Skip to Content

 7. Let the cake cool in the tin for around 20 minutes or until the drizzle on top has dried.
 Very carefully flip it out onto a wire rack, remove the baking paper and leave it to cool completely.

 8. Mix together the icing sugar and lemon juice and spread a thin layer of the icing onto the cooled cake.
-Top with lemon zest if using.
+Top with extra lemon zest.

 9. Let the cake sit at room temperature until the icing has set, then cut into square slices and enjoy.